Now you’ve got great sequencing results, thanks to Nick’s article on improving sequencing results. Now what?

 BioEdit is a good option.
 But what I have to offer today is a much lighter and equally handy tool.

 It’s called Artemis and was developed by the Sanger Institute.
 Artemis is a genome viewer, but is extremely handy for viewing and annotating your own sequencing dat (.seq files).

 Artemis was covered briefly by Bala in an earlier article on genome viewers.

-It is a Java based application, meaning no installation required and for once an application that runs on all three major platforms; Windows, Macintosh and UNIX.
+Artemis is a Java based application, meaning no installation is required and for once, is an application that runs on all three major platforms; Windows, Macintosh and UNIX.